puzzlepeaches/Spray365/README.md

   <summary>Generate Mode (Normal)</summary>

   ```
-Usage: spray365.py generate normal [OPTIONS]
+Usage: spray365 generate normal [OPTIONS]

   Generate a vanilla (normal) execution plan

 Options:
-  -ep, --execution_plan           File path where execution plan should be saved  [required]
+  -ep, --execution_plan           File path where execution plan should be
+                                  saved  [required]
-  -d, --domain                    Office 365 domain to authenticate against  [required]
+  -d, --domain                    Office 365 domain to authenticate against
-  --delay                         Delay in seconds to wait between authentication attempts  [default: 30]
+  --delay                         Delay in seconds to wait between
+                                  authentication attempts  [default: 30]
-  -mD, --min_loop_delay           Minimum time to wait between authentication attempts for a given user.
-This option takes into account the time one spray iteration will take, so a pre-authentication delay may not occur every time  [default: 0]
+  -mD, --min_loop_delay           Minimum time to wait between authentication
+                                  attempts for a given user.
+This option takes
+                                  into account the time one spray iteration
+                                  will take, so a pre-authentication delay may
+                                  not occur every time  [default: 0]
   User options:
-    -u, --user_file               File containing usernames to spray (one per line without domain)  [required]
+    -u, --user_file               File containing usernames to spray (one per
+                                  line without domain)  [required]
   Password options: [mutually_exclusive, required]
     -p, --password                Password to spray
-    -pf, --password_file          File containing passwords to spray (one per line)
+    -pf, --password_file          File containing passwords to spray (one per
+                                  line)
-    --passwords_in_userfile       Extract passwords from user_file (colon separated)
+    --passwords_in_userfile       Extract passwords from user_file (colon
+                                  separated)
   Authentication options:
     -cID, --aad_client            Client ID used during authentication.
+Leave
-Leave unspecified for random selection, or provide a comma-separated string
+                                  unspecified for random selection, or provide
+                                  a comma-separated string
     -eID, --aad_endpoint          Endpoint ID used during authentication.
-Leave unspecified for random selection, or provide a comma-separated string
+                                  Leave unspecified for random selection, or
+                                  provide a comma-separated string
   User Agent options: [mutually_exclusive]
-    -cUA, --custom_user_agent     Set custom user agent for authentication requests
+    -cUA, --custom_user_agent     Set custom user agent for authentication
+                                  requests
-    -rUA, --random_user_agent     Randomize user agent for authentication requests  [default: True]
+    -rUA, --random_user_agent     Randomize user agent for authentication
+                                  requests  [default: True]
   Shuffle options: [all_or_none]
-    -S, --shuffle_auth_order      Shuffle order of authentication attempts so that each iteration (User1:Pass1, User2:Pass1, User3:Pass1) will be sprayed in a random order with a random arrangement of passwords, e.g (User4:Pass16, User13:Pass25, User19:Pass40).
-Be aware this option introduces the possibility that the time between consecutive authentication attempts for a given user may occur DELAY seconds apart.
-Consider using the-mD/--min_loop_delay option to enforce a minimum delay between authentication attempts for any given user.
+    -S, --shuffle_auth_order      Shuffle order of authentication attempts so
+                                  that each iteration (User1:Pass1,
+                                  User2:Pass1, User3:Pass1) will be sprayed in
+                                  a random order with a random arrangement of
+                                  passwords, e.g (User4:Pass16, User13:Pass25,
+                                  User19:Pass40).
+Be aware this option
+                                  introduces the possibility that the time
+                                  between consecutive authentication attempts
+                                  for a given user may occur DELAY seconds
+                                  apart.
+Consider using the-
+                                  mD/--min_loop_delay option to enforce a
+                                  minimum delay between authentication
+                                  attempts for any given user.
+    -SO, --shuffle_optimization_attempts
-    -SO, --shuffle_optimization_attempts [default: 10]
+                                  [default: 10]
+  Multi-tenant options: [all_or_none]
+    -mt, --multi_tenant           Use multi-tenant mode.
+Support reading
+                                  domain from user file on generation
   -h, --help                      Show this message and exit.
 ```
 </details>